Learnable Sparsity for Vision Generative Models: Experiments

 \subsection{Complexity Assessments}

-We evaluate our pruning framework's runtime and memory consumption with SD2, as shown in Figure~\ref{fig:gradient_checkpointing_runtime_sd2}.
-The experiment results demonstrate the consistency with the theorem stated in Section~\ref{sec:time_step_theorm}.
+We evaluate the runtime and memory consumption of our differentiable mask learning with SD2, as shown in Figure~\ref{fig:gradient_checkpointing_runtime_sd2}.
+The results demonstrate consistency with the theorem stated in Section~\ref{sec:time_step_theorm}.
 By using time-step gradient checkpointing, \textbf{we significantly reduce memory usage from $O(T)$ to $O(1)$}, as illustrated in Figure~\ref{fig:gradient_checkpointing_runtime_sd2}a).
-Additionally, Figure~\ref{fig:gradient_checkpointing_runtime_sd2}b) demonstrates that, despite the significantly reduced memory usage, the runtime complexity remains $O(T)$ with only an $2\times$ increase in runtime.
-The time-step gradient checkpoint enables end-to-end training on resource-constrained devices, including the largest DiT model, FLUX, with just a single 80GB GPU.
+Additionally, Figure~\ref{fig:gradient_checkpointing_runtime_sd2}b) demonstrates that, despite the significantly reduced memory usage, the runtime complexity remains $O(T)$, with only an $2\times$ increase in runtime.
+The time-step gradient checkpoint enables end-to-end training on resource-constrained devices, including the largest DiT model, FLUX, with just a single 80 GB GPU.
 We further provide the carbon footprint analysis of performing pruning using EcoDiff in Appendix~\ref{appx:carbon}.